 The standard Hallmark Mother’s Day archetype embodies unconditional love, and impermeable safety.
 She is an ever-smiling font of wisdom and unselfish acts.
 All children know that their Mother is more complex than this cardboard cutout.

-In search of the perfect Mother
+In search of “Mother” the verb

 Some Mothers nurture and hold precious and sacred those in their care.
 Needs are anticipated, cries answered, and for all time, “Watch me Mom!” is a redundant request.
 For the rest of your life, someone is watching and that person’s name is Mom.